Trend Watch: Mixed Materials and Finishes

 In the bedroom pictured above, notice the combination of metal and upholstery on the bed.
 The bedside table crafted of wood and metal is further embellished with a wicker basket for storage.
 The accompanying armchair in a slightly deeper shade of fabric complements the neutral tones of the bed rather than matching it.
 The addition of a ceramic vase, a mixed material lamp and a fluffy throw enhance the room with smooth, polished and plush details.

-Different wood finishes come together in this fresh and inviting, cottage style dining room.
-With the table top and server in a warm cherry finish, legs and bench in winter white and chairs in ocean blue, this collection maintains its cohesion with its traditional styling, carved details and coordinated seat upholstery.
+Different wood finishes come together in this fresh and inviting cottage-style dining room.
+With the table top and server in a warm cherry finish, this collection maintains its cohesion with its traditional styling, carved details and coordinated seat upholstery.
 A woven basket, carved candlesticks and a hand-blown glass vase create a rich tapestry of decor accents.

 A contemporary dining room gets a fresh look with a vivid assortment of black trimmed chairs.
 A transitional marble top table is accompanied by handsome set of leather seats.
 The room gains definition with the assorted metal frames and distressed lighting fixture as well as layered sisal and hide area rugs.